|DEFINITIONS AND GENERAL PROVISIONS|

-None of this money may be used for purposes other than the payment of reparations.
+None of this money may be used for purposes other than reimbursement.

 Notwithstanding any other provision of this section, the board shall make payments to an offender from the account of amounts received with reference to that offender upon the order of a court of competent jurisdiction after a showing by that offender that the money shall be used for the reasonable costs of defense in the appeal of a criminal conviction or in proceedings pursuant to this section.